SaboorAhm7e/legal/README.md

 # legal
-contains privacy and terms url
+contains privacy and terms url for apps